michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0006.md

 - n: the act of expelling or projecting or ejecting
 - n: squeezing out by applying pressure
 ### Family
+- expulsion: expulsions+
-expulsion: expulsions+;expel: expelled, expelling, expels, expulsion
+- expel: expelled, expelling, expels, expulsion
 ### Examples
 - Mr Obama ordered the expulsion in response to alleged hacking of the US Democratic Party and Clinton campaign during the 2016 presidential election.
 - On Thursday, Obama ordered the expulsion of 35 Russian diplomatic personnel and the closure of estates in Maryland and New York used by embassy staff.